racosta323/The-Rickiverse/README.md

 # Enter the Rickiverse

-A simple webapp to demonstrate calling an api, populating it's fetched information into a fields next to a central image, populating fetched images into a grid, and being able to "like" populated images with a counter.

-This project is a Rick and Morty-themed web app that fetches character data from a local server and dynamically populates the interface with information about each variety of Rick.
+Rick and Morty-themed webapp to demonstrate calling an api that fetches character data from a local server and dynamically populates the interface with information about each variety of Rick.
 The app allows users to select from a dropdown menu, view their details on the left and right side of the interface, and see the character's image in the center of the page.
-Users can also like a character, with the like count dynamically updating.
+Users can also like a character, with the like count updating with each click.

 ## Features: